Can a blood test predict cardiovascular disease? Let’s find out.

 Injured heart muscles release specific proteins.
 By checking the blood levels of these proteins, they may determine someone’s risk of cardiovascular disease.

+Can a blood test predict cardiovascular disease?
 When there is heart muscle damage, the heart releases proteins called troponins.

 In their study, Dr. Ballantyne and his team analyzed the correlation between troponin levels and cardiovascular disease in healthy middle-aged adults and seniors.